mandy742/mydjango/README.md

 ## Running with Docker
 Build the Docker image (assuming you have a Dockerfile in your project root): docker build -t my-django-app .
-Run the Docker container: docker run -d -p 8000:8000 voting-app:latest
+Run the Docker container: docker run -d -p 8000:8000 my-django-app:latest

 Access your application in your web browser at http://localhost:8000